Diffeological, Fr\"{o}licher, and Differential Spaces: Subsets and Quotients

 An automorphism of the torus (as a Lie group) carries the linear flow with slope $\alpha$ to a linear flow with slope $\beta$ where $\beta$ is obtained from $\alpha$ by a fractional linear transformation with integer coefficients:

 When $\alpha$ and $\beta$ are related in this way, we say that they are $\GL(2,\ZZ)$-congruent.
 Thus, if $\alpha$ and $\beta$ are $\GL(2,\ZZ)$-congruent, then the quotients $T_\alpha$ and $T_\beta$ are diffeomorphic as diffeological spaces (hence also as differential spaces), and the subsets $L_\alpha$ and $L_\beta$ are diffeomorphic as differential spaces (hence also as diffeological spaces).

-The differential structure on $T_\alpha$ is trivial: it consists of the constant functions.
-In contrast, the diffeology of $T_\alpha$ determines $\alpha$ up to $\GL(2,\ZZ)$-congruence: if $T_\alpha$ and $T_\beta$ are diffeomorphic as diffeological spaces, then $\alpha$ and $\beta$ are $\GL(2,\ZZ)$-congruent.
-This was proved by Donato and Iglesias \cite{donato-iglesias}; see Iglesias's book \cite[Exercise~4 with solution at the back of the book] {iglesias}.
+Donato and Iglesias \cite{donato-iglesias} proved a striking result: if $T_\alpha$ and $T_\beta$ are diffeomorphic as diffeological spaces, then $\alpha$ and $\beta$ are $\GL(2,\ZZ)$-congruent.
+See Iglesias's book \cite[Exercise~4 with solution at the back of the book] {iglesias}.